apostrophecms/docs/docs/guide/localization/static.md

 This section covers localization of strings throughout template files and Apostrophe user interface.
 These strings are hard-coded, not editable by logged-in users, and thus are not stored in the database.
 Instead, this localization is stored in JSON files associated with the various locales.

-::: note
+::: info
 Localizing static strings is only possible if the Apostrophe app has configured locales.
-If you are looking for information on configuring locales, see the [localization landing page](README.md#configuring-locales).
+If you are looking for information on configuring locales, see the [localization landing page](overview.md#configuring-locales).
 There is also a [glossary section](/reference/glossary.md#localization-terms) of related terms.
 :::

 ## Localizing strings